by Sasha Alyson

 2013-2016: Unable to get the U.N. to discuss compensation, cholera survivors and next-of-kin file two lawsuits in the United States.
 The U.S. Justice Department provides free lawyers to argue that the U.N. is immune from any liability for its actions.
 A U.S. appeals court eventually rules in the U.N.’s favor.

 2014: A quarter of the U.N.
-MINUSTAH sites in Haiti continued to discharge waste into public canals four years after the outbreak, according to a U.N. auditor’s report that was filed in 2015 and became public a year later.(7)
+MINUSTAH sites in Haiti continue to discharge waste into public canals four years after the outbreak, according to a U.N. auditor’s report that was filed in 2015 and became public a year later.(7)

 Aug.
 2016: Philip Alston, a New York law professor and “special rapporteur” to the U.N., files a confidential report (subsequently leaked) charging that the U.N.’s failure to take responsibility was “morally unconscionable, legally indefensible and politically self-defeating.”
 Furthermore, he adds, it “upholds a double standard according to which the U.N. insists that member states respect human rights, while rejecting any such responsibility for itself.”(7)